herts-phei/multipleITScontrol/README.md

-- Power calculations to ensure sufficient statistical power in the intervention of interest should be performed, but this is beyond the scope of the package and should be performed externally
+- Power calculations to ensure sufficient statistical power in the intervention of interest should be performed, but this is beyond the scope of the package and should be performed independently.

-## Example
+## Usage

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem with two stage interrupted time series with a control:

 **Background**: Alpine Meadow School and Forest Tiger School have similar student demographics, including socioeconomic status, ethnicity,